Fundamental stellar parameters of benchmark stars from CHARA interferometry -- III. Giant and subgiant stars: Methods

 \subsection{Bolometric flux}

 Bolometric fluxes and associated uncertainties were derived with the exact same procedure described in \cite{karovicova20}.
 Briefly, we adopted an iterative procedure to interpolate over the tables of bolometric corrections\footnote{\url{https://github.com/casaluca/bolometric-corrections}} of \cite{Casagrande_VandenBerg14,Casagrande_VandenBerg18a}.
-We used Hipparcos $H_p$ and Tycho2 $B_TV_T$ magnitudes for all stars, and 2MASS $JHK_S$ only when quality flag was `A'.
+We used Hipparcos $H_p$ and Tycho2 $B_TV_T$ magnitudes for all stars, and 2MASS $JHK_S$ only when the quality flag was `A'.
 The adopted bolometric corrections are listed in Table~\ref{tab:bolcor}, and already take reddening into account for stars affected by it (see Table \ref{tab:parameters} for the adopted E(B-V) values).

 Uncertainties in bolometric fluxes are obtained running a Monte Carlo simulation and taking into account the variance of different bands.
-Uncertainties for all stars amount to $\sim 2$\% at most, with the exception of HD\,189349 which reaches almost 9\%.
+Uncertainties for all stars amount to $\sim 2$\% at most, with the exception of HD\,189349, which reaches almost 9\%.
 This uncertainty is driven by the scatter of bolometric corrections in different filters.
-Whether this is indicative of model inaccuracies, wrong reddening estimate or both is not possible to say, but raise a warning on the possibility of using this star as a benchmark.
+Whether this is indicative of model inaccuracies, a wrong reddening estimate, or both is not possible to say, but it raises a warning about the feasibility of using this star as a benchmark.

-While we do not take into account inaccuracies in model fluxes, comparison with absolute spectrophotometry indicates that by using multiple bands, bolometric fluxes from the CALSPEC library can be recovered at one percent level for FG stars \citep{Casagrande_VandenBerg18a}.
-Our sample however comprises cooler stars, for which the performances of our bolometric corrections are much less tested \citep[see e.g., discussions in][]{white18,rains21,tayar20}.
-Encouraging, comparison with absolute spectrophotometry of few GK subgiants in \citet{white18} indicates that reliable fluxes can still be obtained from our bolometric corrections.
+While we do not take into account inaccuracies in model fluxes, a comparison with absolute spectrophotometry indicates that by using multiple bands, bolometric fluxes from the CALSPEC library can be recovered at a 1\% level for FG stars \citep{Casagrande_VandenBerg18a}.
+Our sample, however, comprises cooler stars, for which the performances of our bolometric corrections are much less tested \citep[see e.g., discussions in][]{white18,rains21,tayar20}.
+An encouraging comparison with the absolute spectrophotometry of a few GK subgiants in \citet{white18} indicates that reliable fluxes can still be obtained from our bolometric corrections.
 Also, a given percentage change in bolometric flux carries a percentage change in effective temperatures that is four times smaller .